 If you aren’t sure what to read, I can recommend some excellent books written by other military spouses.
-Since starting my blog in April 2016, I have reviewed a new military spouse book each month.
-Winter is the perfect time to curl up on the couch with a cup of hot chocolate and a good book.
 Whether you are visiting family, hanging out alone during a deployment, or just spending a quiet evening at home while your spouse is on duty or away training, I think you will enjoy any of these.

 15 Years of War

 This is a unique book written by a military spouse AND her active duty Marine.
 It tells the story of how they met, how she adjusted to military life, and his experience during deployments to Iraq and Afghanistan.
 The author, Kristine Schellhaas, became the mother to 3 children, some born during deployments.

 Tragically, one of their children died as a baby in a drowning accident.
 Schellhaas and her husband share their deployment emails, as they work through their grief, and struggle to come to terms with their military life.
 15 Years of War is a story of love and loss, tragedy and victory.
 The author does not sugar-coat her military struggles, but her positive spirit gets her through the deepest challenges of military life.
 Read my full review and exclusive author interview here.

 This book is not written by a military spouse, but it is incredibly insightful for military spouses.
 The author, Sebastian Junger, is a journalist with over 30 years of experience in wartime conflict around the world.
 He interviews people from different cultures, over several generations, to determine how military service members are respected by their society.